M31Lab/Autonomous/README.md

 ### Personalization with Rules

-Create a `.cursorrules` file in your project root to customize M31's behavior:
+Create a `.m31rules` file in your project root to customize M31's behavior:

 ```
 Always use TypeScript strict mode.